apache/aurora/docs/reference/task-lifecycle.md

 command, the scheduler kills the underlying task but in parallel schedules an identical replacement for it.

-In any case, the responsible executor on the slave follows an escalation sequence when killing a running task:
+In any case, the responsible executor on the agent follows an escalation sequence when killing a running task:

   1. If a `HttpLifecycleConfig` is not present, skip to (4).